BenPankratz/CryptoDiscordBot/README.md

 # PriceComparisonBot

-A Discord Bot made for tracking crypto currencies
+A Discord Bot made for tracking crypto currencies.

 Made with Discord API and SQLite3